S. Davies has over 25 years of experience volunteering and working in the non-profit sector.

 63% of American households give to charity with the average gift size being $ 2650.00

 The most popular cause among donors is religious organizations (40%) while nature charities the lowest percentage of overall donations (4%).

 A few important reminders before you send your fundraising letter:

-- If you are raising money through and initiative of your own and not as part of a walk or run sponsored by the charity, contact the organization's fundraising department to discuss your pledge drive with them.
-Find out of they have any fundraising rules and guidelines that you need to be aware.
+- If you are raising money through an initiative of your own, and not as part of a walk or run sponsored by the charity, contact the organization's fundraising department to discuss your pledge drive with them.
+Find out if they have any fundraising rules and guidelines that you need to be aware.

 - Follow through on what you said you were going to do.
 If you said you'd walk or run a specific distance, then make sure you are healthy and fit enough to complete the challenge.

 - Consider using snail mail instead of email or social media.
 Address your envelopes by hand and use a colorful stamp.
 These days, people are hungry for old-fashioned mail that comes from a real person and not a machine.
 If you want to increase the chances that your fundraising letter will be read, make it personal with your own handwriting on the envelope instead of a printed label.

 - Provide clear instructions on how donors can fulfill their pledge.
 Do they need to write a check?
 Should they go online and make a credit card donation?

 © 2017 S Davies